duanegoodner/dispatch-model-benchmarks/README.md

 *Benchmarking Runtime vs Compile-Time Polymorphism for compute functions in C++*

 ## ⚡ TL;DR
-- This project benchmarks Runtime Polymorphism vs. Compile-Time Polymorphism (CRTP & C++20 Concepts).
+- This project benchmarks Runtime Polymorphism vs. Compile-Time Polymorphism (CRTP & C++20 Concepts) across multiple compiler optimization levels (-O0, -O1, -O2, -O3).
-- Two compute functions are tested: one simple, one complex.
+- Without compiler optimizations (-O0), Runtime Polymorphism is the fastest due to lower template instantiation overhead.
-- CRTP and C++20 Concepts are significantly faster than Runtime Polymorphism, with the gap widening for more complex computations.
+- However, CRTP and Concepts benefit massively from compiler optimizations, while Runtime Polymorphism sees only minor improvements—especially for complex computations.
+- With full optimization (-O3), Runtime Polymorphism has:
+    - 17× longer execution time
+    - 27× more branches
+    - 50× more instructions
-- For the more complex computation, Runtime Polymorphism shows: 17x longer runtime, 27x more branches, 50x more instructions, and 5 orders of magnitude more memory accesses.
+    - 5 orders of magnitude more memory accesses
-- CRTP and Concepts perform nearly identically.
+- C++20 Concepts perform similarly to CRTP at -O3, but miss out on CRTP’s -O2 performance gains.

+> [!IMPORTANT]
+> **Polymorphism performance differences depend on your specific use case.**
+> While these benchmarks highlight significant trends, **your mileage may vary** depending on factors like **CPU architecture, compiler version, optimization settings, and workload characteristics**.
+Always **profile in your own environment** before making design decisions!

 ## 📖 Background